Endercass/DoteWM/README.md

 ### Using CEF arguments

 CEF (Chromium Embedded Framework) is used to render the HTML/CSS/JS.
 CEF can take in command line arguments to control certain behaviors.
-Due to the way DoteWM launches CEF, these arguments cannot be specified directly on the command line when launching DoteWM.
-Instead, you can set these arguments in the "CEF_ARGS" environment variable before starting DoteWM.
+Due to the way Dote launches CEF, these arguments cannot be specified directly on the command line when launching Dote.
+Instead, you can set these arguments in the "CEF_ARGS" environment variable before starting Dote.
 For example, to enable remote debugging on port 9222, you would do the following in your terminal:

 ```bash
 export CEF_ARGS="--remote-debugging-port=9222"
 dotewm
 ```

+Once enabled to remotely debug you can access `chrome://inspect`.